-Storage, Synching and Access
+Storage, Syncing and Access

-The device is accessed with a school owned account
+The device is configured with a school account

-- The device has a school created account and all apps and file use is in line with this policy.
-No personal elements may be added to this device. - PIN access to the device must always be known by the network manager.
+- The device has been configured with a school account; all apps and file use is in line with this policy.
+No personal elements may be added to this device. - Exit process when the device is returned the staff member must log in with the configuration account so that the device can be factory reset and cleared for reuse.

-The device is accessed with a personal account
+The device is configured with a personal account

-- If personal accounts are used for access to a school owned mobile device, staff must be aware that school use will be synched to their personal cloud, and personal use may become visible in school and in the classroom. - PIN access to the device must always be known by the network manager. - Exit process when the device is returned the staff member must log in with personal ID so that the device can be Factory Reset and cleared for reuse.
+- If a personal account is used to configure a school-owned mobile device, staff must be aware that school data will be synced to their personal cloud, and personal data may become visible in school and in the classroom. - Exit process when the device is returned the staff member must log in with personal ID so that the device can be factory reset and cleared for reuse.